SMaRT: Online Reusable Resource Assignment and an Application to Mediation in the Kenyan Judiciary: Results

 \item \alggrdstar: Assign each arriving case to the accredited mediator with the highest mean VA belief.
 Mediators at capacity are set aside until all other accredited mediators are equally overloaded.

-\item \algThompsonstar( Shorthand for Thompson Sampling* ): Assign each arriving case to the accredited mediator with the highest sampled VA from the belief.
+\item \algThompsonstar: Assign each arriving case to the accredited mediator with the highest sampled VA from the belief.
 Mediators at capacity are set aside until all other accredited mediators are equally overloaded.